Birds of North Carolina:

 Piedmont Transient.
 Uncommon to fairly common across the region, both in spring and fall; probably more numerous in fall, but as it does not sing in fall, it is easily overlooked.
 Mainly late Apr to late May, and mid-Sep to mid-Oct.
 One photographed at Cowans Ford refuge (Mecklenburg) on 25 Nov 2019 was extremely late, but a first in winter was one noted in Durham from 3-18 Dec 2020.
 Peak counts:

-Mountains Summer resident, almost certainly breeding (both pre-1900 and after a lapse of over 100 years, post-2000) at a few sites; transient throughout.
+Mountains Very rare summer resident, almost certainly breeding (both pre-1900 and after a lapse of over 100 years, post-2000) at a few sites; transient throughout.
 A few birds occur in the breeding season in the Black Mountains (Mount Mitchell and along the adjacent Blue Ridge Parkway), Roan Mountain area, and Grandfather Mountain.
 A nest was reported on Craggy Mountain (Buncombe) on 20 May 1896.
+However, by 2024, the species seems to be nearly gone as a breeder, with just a single summer report.
 Uncommon to fairly common in both spring and fall, but more numerous in fall; can be common to occasionally very common after cold fronts in fall, at higher elevations.
 Mainly early to late May, and mid-Sep to mid-Oct.
 One winter record, with photographs (on the Carolina Bird Club Photo Gallery) -- Beaver Lake (Buncombe) from 2-6 Jan 2019* [Chat 83:63 link].
 Peak counts: in the breeding season, up to 6 singing males in the Black Mountains (Yancey) from 1 Jun - 17 Jul 2013.

 Finding Tips Finding the species in migration is always "chancey", so you need to bird at parks or refuges in the first half of May, or from late Sep to mid-Oct.
 They are more vocal in spring, when males sing in migration.
 You might want to try stopping at overlooks on the Blue Ridge Parkway in Jun, in the vicinity of the road to Mount Mitchell SP.
 Birding along the Parkway in late Sep the day after a cold front can often produce a dozen or more birds.